lousald86/backend_prework/day_6/questions.md

 ## Day 5 Questions
 1. In your own words, what is a Class?

-    A class is a way to define and organize data and actions for objects in a way that is scalable and modular.
-Classes allow programmers to categorically organize objects, their data, and their actions.
+    A class is a sort of dictionary.
+It stores forms of data known as object.
+It also stores the attributes of the object and the actions they perform.
+    This is all kept in an organized fashion.

 1. In relation to a Class, what is an attribute?

-    An attribute is data that is assigned to an object in a class.
+    An attribute is a specific set of information about any given object.

 1. In relation to a Class, what is behavior?

-    A behavior is an action or method that can be called/invoked on the class object.
+    Behavior is the action taken by an object via methods.

 1. In the space below, create a Dog class with at least 2 attributes and 2 behaviors: